GBouffard/Takeaway-challenge/README.md

 touch secrets.rb
 subl secrets.rb
 ```
-I used a secrets.rb file that I added to my gitignore.
-You will need to type these 4 lines with your phone number and your own Twilio credentials in the secrets.rb for the project to work.
+To store confidential data, I made a secrets.rb file that I added to my gitignore.
+You will need to type these 4 lines in the one you just created with your phone number and your own Twilio credentials.
 ```
 MY_NUMBER = your_phone_number_as_an_integer_starting_from_the_7_digit
 TWILIO_ACCOUNT_SID = 'your_twilio_account_SID_as_a_string'